David Goldhill: Reception and criticism

 For Goldhill's article in The Atlantic, David Brooks from The New York Times wrote “If I were magically given an hour to help Barack Obama prepare for his health care speech next week, the first thing I’d do is ask him to read David Goldhill’s essay.”
 Fareed Zakaria on CNN called it “The best article I have read on American health care” and John Schwenker at The American Conservative referred to it as “maybe the best writing on health care”.
 Juliet Eilperin of The Washington Post felt that David's book, Catastrophic Care, “provided a persuasive case for applying free-market principles and greater transparency to the health-care industry”.

 Goldhill's book Catastrophic Care was criticized by Arnold Relman, from The New York Review of Books, arguing that the system Goldhill advocates for is “unfair to patients with limited means, because it forces them to choose between spending on medical care they might need and saving their funds for other needed or desired purposes.”

+With the increase of Sesame in the news, several notable publications have discussed Goldhill's work such as PR Newswire, Bloomberg, and USA Today.